-The Bayhealth Postgraduate Year (PGY1) One Residency Program is a one-year training program primarily focused in the ambulatory healthcare practice setting.
+The Bayhealth Postgraduate Year One (PGY1) Residency Program in ambulatory care settings is a one-year training program primarily focused on pharmacy's expanding role in outpatient practice.
 The PGY1 resident will receive extensive education and training in treating patients through guided practice from experienced preceptors.
 The program is tailored to meet the needs and interests of individual residents.